Wintellect/MSLearn/Introduction to Git/includes/08-branching-and-merging.md

 A _branch_ is simply a chain of commits "branching off" from the main line of development, like a branch on a tree.

 If you are switching to Git from another version-control system, you may be accustomed to slightly different terminology.
-Subversion, for example, actually calls its main branch "trunk".
+Subversion, for example, calls its main branch "trunk".
 Git calls it "master."
 You can rename "master," just as you can rename any other branch, and some teams do this when switching to Git from other version-control systems.

 A branch usually starts with a commit on "master."
 It grows a separate history chain as commits are added.
 Eventually its changes can be merged back into "master."
-You will learn about two different ways of doing that — merging and rebasing — in a few moments.
+You will learn do that shortly.

 Suppose you branch off of "master."
 Here's how to visualize what happens: